 Refused at the Conservatory

 Firmin Gémier was born as Firmin Tonnerre in Aubervilliers, France, in 1869.
-His father was a tanner, his mother came from a family of carpenters.
+His father was a tanner, and his mother came from a family of carpenters.

-Living in the Parisian worker's quartier of Belleville, he was able to go to the upper primary school Turgot thanks to a scholarship.
+Living in the Parisian worker's quarter of Belleville, he was able to go to the upper primary school Turgot thanks to a scholarship.
 Twice refused to study at the Conservatory, he studied acting in neighbourhood theatres, including the Théâtre de Belleville and that of Bouffes du Nord.

 In 1892 (some sources say 1891), he entered the famous Théâtre Libre of André Antoine, where he worked as an actor and as a stage manager.
 While working for Antoine, Firmin Gémier discovered his desire to offer quality theatre at a cheap price.
-His debut role was that Ubu in the first performance of Ubu Roi by Alfred Jarry, at the Nouveau-Théâtre.
+His debut role was that of Ubu in the first performance of Ubu Roi by Alfred Jarry, at the Nouveau-Théâtre.

 He then left Antoine with some other members of the troupe and played at the Théâtre du Gymnase for one season.
-Then he directed the Théâtre de la Renaissance, where he tried out the popular theatre for the first time with the staging of Quatorze Juillet by Romain Rolland in 1902.
+Then he directed the Théâtre de la Renaissance, where he tried out the popular theatre for the first time with the staging of 'Quatorze Juillet' by Romain Rolland in 1902.
 Many plays at the Renaissance followed that year.
-In order to pay for the contractual debts at the Renaissance, he became an actor in 1903.
+To pay for the contractual debts at the Renaissance, he became an actor in 1903.

 French postcard.
 Firmin Gémier as Colonel Philippe Bridau in 'La Rabouilleuse', at the Théâtre Antoine, Paris.
 After a portrait by Louis Anquetin.
 Gémier originally played the part in 1903 at the Odéon and it was then that Anquetin painted his portrait.
 'La Rabouilleuse' was a play by Emile Fabre after a novel by Honoré de Balzac.
 Apparently, the play was reprised at the Théâtre Antoine, which Gémier ran between 1906 and 1919.